ibm-cloud-docs/containers/cs_tutorial_rhos.md

     openshift-monitoring               prometheus-k8s      prometheus-k8s-openshift-monitoring.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud                   prometheus-k8s      web                reencrypt
     ```
     {: screen}
-3.  **Registry one-time update**: To make your internal registry console accessible from the internet, edit the `registry-console` deployment to use the public API endpoint of your cluster master as the OpenShift provider URL.
-The public API endpoint has the same format as the private API endpoint, but includes an additional `-e` in the URL.
-    ```
-    oc edit deploy registry-console -n default
-    ```
-    {: pre}

-    In the `Pod Template.Containers.registry-console.Environment.OPENSHIFT_OAUTH_PROVIDER_URL` field, add `-e` after the `c1` such as in `https://ce.eu-gb.containers.cloud.ibm.com:20399`.
-    ```
-    Name:                   registry-console
-    Namespace:              default
-    ...
-    Pod Template:
-      Labels:  name=registry-console
-      Containers:
-       registry-console:
-        Image:      registry.eu-gb.bluemix.net/armada-master/iksorigin-registrconsole:v3.11.98-6
-        ...
-        Environment:
-          OPENSHIFT_OAUTH_PROVIDER_URL:  https://c1-e.eu-gb.containers.cloud.ibm.com:20399
-          ...
-    ```
-    {: screen}
-4. In your web browser, open the route that you want to access, for example: `https://grafana-openshift-monitoring.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud`.
+3. In your web browser, open the route that you want to access, for example: `https://grafana-openshift-monitoring.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud`.
 The first time that you access the host name, you might need to authenticate, such as by clicking **Log in with OpenShift** and authorizing access to your IAM identity.

 <br>
 Now you're in the built-in OpenShift app!
 For example, if you're in Grafana, you might check out your namespace CPU usage or other graphs.
 To access other built-in tools, open their route host names.